d6t/d6tflow/docs/source/run.rst

-Running Workflows
+Running Tasks and Managing Workflows
 ==============================================

-Previewing Execution Status
+Previewing Task Execution Status
 ------------------------------------------------------------

 Running a task will automatically run all the upstream dependencies.
 Before running a workflow, you can preview which tasks will be run.